grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

     import _ "github.com/grafana/pyroscope-go/godeltaprof/http/pprof"
     ```

-### Install the collector
+## Install the collector

 [//]: # (TODO&#40;korniltsev&#41; What should go here?)

-This procedure can be used with either Grafana Alloy or Grafana Agent collector.
-You can use the sample collector configuration file to send data to Pyroscope.
+You can use the sample Alloy collector configuration file to send data to Pyroscope.
-This configuration file works for either Grafana Alloy or Grafana Agent in Flow mode.

-Grafana Alloy is the preferred collector.

 To install Alloy, refer to [Grafana Alloy installation](https://grafana.com/docs/alloy/<ALLOY_VERSION>/get-started/install/).

-{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

 ### Prepare the collector configuration file

-In the Grafana Alloy or Grafana Agent Flow configuration file, you need to add at least two blocks: `pyroscope.write` and `pyroscope.scrape`.
+In the Grafana Alloy configuration file, you need to add at least two blocks: `pyroscope.write` and `pyroscope.scrape`.

 1. Add `pyroscope.write` block.

-    ```river
+    ```alloy
     pyroscope.write "write_job_name" {
             endpoint {
                     url = "http://localhost:4040"